Best Funny & Easy Minute-To-Win-It Games For Adults & Kids

 How To Play: The objective is to bounce or toss each ping pong ball into the bowl from a short distance while other players try to defer the balls by throwing cotton balls at them.
 For an individual player, whoever throws maximum balls in the bowl in a minute wins.
 For multiple players, the first player to get a ball in the bowl wins.

-How do you play minute-to-win-it games with a large group?
+How do you play hot potato?